Published: April 22, 2024

 Why invest in Manchester?

 Investing in Manchester property can be a great way to secure your financial future.
-With the city’s booming economy and attractive rental opportunities, it is no wonder that global and domestic investors are choosing Manchester year after year.
+There’s huge demand for Manchester property investment, thanks to the northern powerhouse’s status as one of the fastest-growing urban centres in the UK.
+With the city’s rapidly increasing population and attractive rental opportunities, it’s no wonder that global and domestic investors are choosing Manchester year after year.

 Offering market-leading returns in the form of rental yields and strong capital growth, Manchester’s undersupplied rental property market underpins its strong investment potential.
-With an unrivalled lifestyle offering, a growing talent pool, and a graduate retention rate of over 50%, Manchester’s growth is only just beginning.
+With an unrivalled lifestyle offering including a host of new venues, a growing talent pool, and a graduate retention rate of over 50%, Manchester’s growth is only just beginning.

 Why invest in Birmingham?

 The job market in Birmingham is strong, with a number of major employers such as HSBC, Goldman Sachs and Jaguar Land Rover driving demand for homes in the area.
-This ‘North shoring’ trend of blue-chip employers choosing regional cities as an alternative to the capital is only set to increase as HS2 nears completion, cutting the commute time between Birmingham and London to just 49 minutes.
+This ‘North shoring’ trend of blue-chip employers choosing regional cities as an alternative to the capital is only set to increase as HS2 nears completion, cutting the commute time between Birmingham and London to just 49 minutes and bringing an estimated £10bn to the West Midlands economy over the next five years.

-The city has seen a large influx of students due to its vibrant university scene, offering potential investors an opportunity to take advantage of the second highest graduate retention rate (41%) outside of London.
+The city has seen a large influx of students due to its vibrant university scene, offering potential investors an opportunity to take advantage of the second-highest graduate retention rate (41%) outside of London across its five universities, including Russell Group, The University of Birmingham.

-Overall, JLL’s Big Six Residential Report paints an encouraging picture of the UK property market outside of London and confirms that Manchester and Birmingham are two of the leading cities for rental growth over the coming years.
-With strong demand from both buyers and renters, these cities offer attractive opportunities for any investor looking to add a city centre property to their portfolio.
+JLL’s Big Six Residential Report paints an encouraging picture of the UK property market outside of London.
+Cities like Manchester, Birmingham and Sheffield stand out for rental growth opportunities over the coming years.
+With strong demand from both buyers and renters, these cities offer attractive opportunities for any property investors looking to add a city centre property to their portfolio.

 Share Article